Reducing Small Sea Scallop and Sand Dollar Catch Through Dredge Bag Modifications

 GENERAL DESCRIPTION:

 Wind farms are being constructed in productive scallop fishing grounds, which is affecting the scallop fishing industry.
 This means that fishermen need to find more efficient ways to catch scallops in areas with less than optimal conditions.
 An example of this type of area is somewhere where there are a lot of sand dollars or small scallops.
-This project aims to help fishermen catch fewer of this unwanted catch while catching scallops more efficiently in these areas.
+This project aimed to help fishermen catch fewer of this unwanted catch while catching scallops more efficiently in these areas.

 Project goals: